tcareyintx/skybellgen/README.md

 - description: Your password that you used when setting up the account on the SkyBell app.
 If you change your password you can use the reconfigure or re-authentication options of the integration configuration flow.

-use local event server:
+use local UDP server for event capture:

-- description: When checked and the Local event server has been started (via a service), you will receive Button Pressed and Motion Detection events locally that are broadcasted by the device.
+- description: When checked and the local UDP event server has been started (via a service), you will receive Button Pressed and Motion Detection events locally that are broadcasted by the device.

 ## Data updates {#data-updates}